heal-research/SimSharp/README.txt

-SimSharp
+Sim# (SimSharp)
 ========

 A .NET port of SimPy, discrete event simulation framework

 Disclaimer:
-SimSharp is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Sim# is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-SimSharp is free software: you can redistribute it and/or modify it under the terms of the  GNU General Public License (GPL) as published by the Free Software Foundation, either version 3 of the license, or (at your option) any later version.
+Sim# is free software: you can redistribute it and/or modify it under the terms of the  GNU General Public License (GPL) as published by the Free Software Foundation, either version 3 of the license, or (at your option) any later version.

-SimSharp aims to port the concepts used in SimPy [1] to the .NET world.
+Sim# aims to port the concepts used in SimPy [1] to the .NET world.
 It is implemented in C# and builds on the .NET Framework 4.0.

 SimPy allows to model processes easily and with little boiler plate code.